zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/workbook/flavors/DataOps/_index.md

 ### Monitoring

 Enabling a resource in Azure Arc gives you the ability to perform configuration management and monitoring tasks on those services as if they were first-class citizens in Azure.
-You are able to monitor your Kubernetes clusters at the scope of the resource with container Insights.
+You are able to monitor your Kubernetes clusters at the scope of the resource with container Insights and your Azure Arc-enabled SQL Managed Instances.
 In ArcBox for DataOps the Azure Arc-enabled Kubernetes clusters have been onboarded onto Azure Monitor.

 The "Monitoring" tab of the Jumpstart Workbook shows metrics and alerts for ArcBox resources organized in three sections: